qor/qor/example/tutorial/bookstore/README.md

     +----------------+------------------+------+-----+---------+----------------+
     7 rows in set (0.00 sec)

-As you can see QOR/gorm added an `id` field as well as timestamp fields to keep track of creation, modification, and deletion times.
-We can ignore this for now - the main point is that you create your models without a unique identifier - QOR/gorm will do this for you automatically.
+As you can see QOR/Gorm added an `id` field as well as timestamp fields to keep track of creation, modification, and deletion times.
+We can ignore this for now - the main point is that you create your models without a unique identifier - QOR/Gorm will do this for you automatically.
 (TODO: @jinzhu please confirm)

-NB: If you add new fields to your model they will get added to the database automatically with `DB.AutoMigrate` - deletions or *changes* of eg. the type will *not* be automigrated.
+NB: If you add new fields to your model they will get added to the database automatically with `DB.AutoMigrate` - deletions or *changes* of eg. the type will *not* be automatically migrated.
 (TODO: @jinzhu please confirm)

 #### Insert some users